 And it does it in three different ways for each of those stitches!
 Talk about going above and beyond!

 It has written and chart instructions for every case and of course beautiful full-color photos for each situation.
 I have found this book to be an eye-opener since shaping is something that still freaks me out a bit.
+It’s a complete photo guide for every way to make a stitch.

 500 Crochet Stitches: The Ultimate Crochet Stitch Bible